All Episodes

 It wasn't necessary to wire all the schools.

-The wiring of the schools has been rendered pretty much well, maybe it's not irrelevant because story from uh the UK telegraph, Wi-Fi risks in schools must be reviewed.
+The wiring of the schools has been rendered pretty much, well, maybe it's not irrelevant because a story from the UK Telegraph.

-Sir William Stewart, the chairman of the health protection agency, spoke after emissions at a school were found to be three times those of a mobile phone mast.
+Sir William Stewart, the chairman of the Health Protection Agency, spoke after emissions at a school were found to be three times those of a mobile phone mast.

-The Stewart report concluded that while there was no current proof of health dangers, some studies suggested possible risks, and that precautions should be taken with children because they are more vulnerable to radio frequency radiation emissions than adults.
+The Stewart report concluded that while there was no current proof of health dangers, some studies suggested possible risks and that precautions should be taken with children because they are more vulnerable to radio frequency radiation emissions than adults.

 Do you know how many radio waves are bombarding us on a daily basis?